-Los Angeles Divorce attorneys charge either an hourly fee for the time spent on the case or a flat fee for services.
+Los Angeles Divorce attorneys charge either an hourly fee for the time spent on the case or less commonly a flat fee for services.
 The charges vary.
 The factors which influence the cost are the complexity of the divorce (itself a function of the assets of the spouses and whether there are child support and child custody problems), the divorce location, and whether the divorce is collaborative or adversarial.

 What are some other costs, besides attorney’s fees that divorcing parties typically incur?

 The parties must pay court fees—filing fees for petitions, responses and various motions.
 These fees are set by law and the fees are the same throughout California.
 If there are child custody disputes to be worked out during the divorce, experts such as psychologists, education therapists may be retained to evaluate the children and determine what is best for them with respect to custody and visitation schedules.
 If a spouse is self employed or owns a business then economic experts such as accountants and business evaluators may be required.
 If the marital estate—the property the couple owns together is complex then experts may be required to ensure that the spouses receive appropriate shares of the property they own together.

 If One Spouse Cannot Pay For An Attorney The Other Spouse May Be Ordered To Pay Some Or All Of The Other Spouses Fees and Costs